cloudnativelabs/kube-router/README.md

 ## TODO
-- convert Kube-router to docker image and run it as daemonset
+- ~~convert Kube-router to docker image and run it as daemonset~~
 - heathcheck pods
-- get pod CIDR from node.PodCidr when kube-controller-manager is run with `--allocate-node-cidrs=true` option
+- ~~get pod CIDR from node.PodCidr when kube-controller-manager is run with `--allocate-node-cidrs=true` option~~
+- explore the possibility of using IPVS direct routing mode
+- Explore the possibilities of making Kube-router on the node a Prometheus endpoint
+- session persistence

 ## Acknowledgement